 Fashion show kicks off Brussels chocolate fair

-A model dressed in an outfit made with chocolate presents a creation at the 'Le Salon du Chocolat - Chocoladesalon' chocolate fair, in Brussels, Belgium, February 9, 2017.
-A model dressed in an outfit made with chocolate presents a creation at the 'Le Salon du Chocolat - Chocoladesalon' chocolate fair, in Brussels, Belgium, February 9, 2017.
+From floor-sweeping gowns to eye-catching shorter dresses, models strutted down a Brussels catwalk in an array of unusual designs on Thursday night - all adorned with chocolate.
+A model dressed in an outfit made with chocolate presents a creation at the "Le Salon du Chocolat - Chocoladesalon" chocolate fair, in Brussels, Belgium, February 9, 2017.

 Discussions